gilesknap/gphotos-sync/README.rst

   - https://issuetracker.google.com/issues/80149160

-- Photo download compresses the videos even if you ask for the original file (=d parameter).
+- Photo download compresses the photos even if you ask for the original file (=d parameter).
   This is similar to the above issue, except in my experience is is nearly impossible to notice a loss in quality.
 It is a file compressed to approximately 60% of the original size (same resolution).